Major/MinorInternational Studies (Regional Concentration: Europe); French

 What so far has been your favorite tradition or memory at WC?

-On campus, Puppy Day!
+Puppy Day!
 Chestertown neighbors bring their dogs to campus during finals week to break the tension.
 Interacting with the community is a positive experience.

 Why did you choose your major?